If haemochromatosis is not diagnosed and treated early on, iron can build up in the body and cause serious problems.

 - swelling (inflammation) in the joints

-It may be possible to relieve the symptoms with painkillers and steroid medicine.
+It may be possible to relieve the symptoms with hand exercises, painkillers and steroid medicine.

 If excess iron builds up in the heart, it can damage the muscles of the heart (cardiomyopathy).